Overview of Codeine Abuse

 - In 2013, SAMHSA estimated that 1.9 million Americans had an opiate use disorder in the previous year.

 Especially troubling is that tolerance to opiates like codeine can increase quickly, which increases the user’s demand for the drug.
 Often, in an attempt to feel the same high when the prescription drug source is no longer available (or too expensive), the user may turn to street drugs like heroin as a substitute.

 For more information about codeine’s effects and codeine addiction, visit the following pages:

 How to Find Help for Codeine Misuse or Addiction

 If you or a loved one is struggling with an addiction to codeine, help is available and recovery is possible.
 Professional treatment can start anyone battling substance misuse on the path to a happier and healthier life.
-American Addiction Centers (AAC) maintains trusted facilities across the country.
-To learn more about rehab programs and treatment options, contact a caring admissions navigator with AAC free at .
+American Addiction Centers (AAC) is a leading provider of addiction treatment programs and has trusted facilities across the country.
+To learn more about rehab programs and treatment options, please contact a caring admissions navigator with AAC free at .

 Codeine Addiction Treatment Levels of Care

 - Inpatient Rehab Programs